wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

             PowerAuthErrorCodes.TIME_SYNCHRONIZATION -> Log.d(TAG, "Failed to synchronize time with the server.")
         }
         // Process additional information
+        val additionalInfo = error.additionalInformation
-        when (t.additionalInformation) {
+        when (additionalInfo) {
-            BiometricErrorInfo.BIOMETRICS_FAILED_WITH_NO_VISIBLE_REASON -> {
+            is BiometricErrorInfo -> {
+                if (additionalInfo.isErrorPresentationRequired) {
                     // Application should display error dialog after failed biometric authentication.
 This is relevant only
                     // if you disabled the biometric error dialog provided by PowerAuth mobile SDK.
+                }
             }
         }
     }